- Get precise travel time to all of your source points

-In typical GI systems, reachability tests are usually carried out via Point-In-Polygon tests.
+In typical geographic information systems, reachability tests are often carried out via Point-In-Polygon tests.
 Several problems occur due to these tests:

 - We need to generate the polygons first

 - Depending on the complexity of the polygon, especially for transit polygons and high travel times, this can be a time consuming task

 - We need to transfer the generated polygon over the wire (unzipped polygons for large travel times can be >2MB in size) and we have to render them

 - The Point-In-Polygon test (PIP) needs to be performed

 - This is actually a complex task and can take a lot of time in case of a large number of targets and huge polygons